-Mowachaht / Muchalaht Territory
+Mowachaht / Muchalaht First Nation Territory

 Mowachaht/Muchalaht today

 The members of the Mowachaht/Muchalaht, Nuchatlaht, and Ehattesaht First Nations are the Nuu-chah-nulth-speaking tribes whose traditional territories included all of the area known today as Nootka Sound.
-Archaeological evidence confirms the occupation of the region by the First Nations people to be in excess of 4,200 years.
+Archaeological evidence confirms the occupation of the region by the Nations people to be in excess of 4,200 years.

 Yuquot, also known as Friendly Cove, was the summer home of Chief Maquinna and the Mowachaht/Muchalaht people, and retains historic significance today as the site of the first contact between Europeans and First Nations people in British Columbia.